 This department was newly added to the institute in 1978 as a research division open to visiting professors from other universities and institutes.
 It is run by concurrent research staff for the present.
-We have planned and started from January of 1997 a series of fundamental research to answer the question how and what mechanisms retroviral infection may lead to several diseases including acquired immunodeficiency syndrome (AIDS) and adult T-cell leukemia (ATL)
+We have planned and started from August of 2002 a series of fundamental research to answer the question how and what mechanisms human immunodeficiency virus and murine leukemia virus enter into host cells.
+In addition, we are studying the application of these retrovirus to human gene therapy.